OtagoPolytechnic/S.A.P.S/README.md

 ![image](https://github.com/user-attachments/assets/c1bd197a-dad0-4680-8407-ac33a55d551e)

-*If you do chose to use the package make sure to tick every option*
+*If you do choose to use the package make sure to tick every option*

 **Click the NEXT button to continue**